 This well-stocked kitchen includes a wicker basket with a bail handle holding vegetables and a duck.
 The shallow oval wicker tray with handles on the ends cradles fruits, vegetables, and a rabbit.
 The tray at the front left holding grapes might be a coiled basket; perhaps this is pottery.
 If I am able to someday go to the Rijsmuseum and can see the painting in person, then I will investigate this.

-Joachim Bueckelaer, The Well-Stocked Kitchen With Jesus in the House of Martha and Mary in the Background.
+The Well-Stocked Kitchen With Jesus in the House of Martha and Mary in the Background.
 1566.
 Credit: Rijksmuseum, Amsterdam.

 Right:

 The shallow fish basket held by the man, and large gathering baskets on each end, appear to be wicker plaited.
-There are two other baskets on the ground in from of the men's knees.
+There are two other baskets on the ground in front of the men's knees.
 One has vertical staves, which could be a Native American splint basket.
 The other could be a bark container with a flat lid, similar to a mocock, a birchbark basket often used for storing maple sugar among Native American tribes of the northeast.

 Claes Janszoon, Visscher View of Amsterdam.
 1611.
 Credit: Rijksmuseum, Amsterdam.